hayde0264/CS-Degree/IDE/Vim/whatIsThe(A)Command.md

- # How can you jump to the end of a line?
+ # What is the A command?

  When in normal mode, you can jump to the end of a line using **A**.